xuwei-k/ficus/README.md

 # Custom extraction #
 When you call `as[String]("somePath")`, Ficus config knows how to extract a String because there is an implicit `ValueReader[String]` in scope.
 If you would like, you can even teach it how to extract a `Foo` from the config using `as[Foo]("fooPath")` if you create your own `ValueReader[Foo]`.
 You could pass this Foo extractor explicitly to the `as` method, but most likely you just want to make it implicit.
 For an example of a custom value reader, see the `ValueReader[ServiceConfig]` defined in [ExampleSpec](https://github.com/ceedubs/ficus/blob/master/src/test/scala/net/ceedubs/ficus/ExampleSpec.scala).

+# Contributions #

+Many thanks to all of [those who have contributed](https://github.com/iheartradio/ficus/blob/master/CONTRIBUTORS.md) to Ficus.

+Would you like to contribute to Ficus?
+Pull requests are welcome and encouraged!
+Please note that contributions will be under the [MIT license](https://github.com/iheartradio/ficus/blob/master/LICENSE).
+Please provide unit tests along with code contributions.